 What is Hepatitis A?

 Hepatitis A, a liver disease, is caused by an infection from the hepatitis A virus.
-However, not everyone who is infected with the hepatitis A virus will have symptoms of the illness.
+However, not everyone who is infected with the virus will have symptoms of the illness.
 In most cases, the illness is characterized by mild, flu-like gastrointestinal symptoms.
 At its worst, it can impair proper functioning of the liver and even lead to death.

-Our lawyers help people with hepatitis A sue restaurants, food companies and drug companies who sell products contaminated with the virus.
+Our lawyers help people with sue restaurants, food companies and drug companies who sell products contaminated with the virus.
 They have won millions for their clients.
 You can click here now to contact them or call 1-888-377-8900 (toll free).
 Attorneys Fred Pritzker, Brendan Flaherty and Ryan Osterholm are our lead lawyers for these lawsuits.

 A virus is a collection of molecules that uses the body’s method of constructing new material to produce copies of itself.
-As is the case with other viruses, when the hepatitis A virus uses a human host to reproduce itself, the human host often becomes ill in the effort to fight the virus.
+As is the case with other viruses, when the virus uses a human host to reproduce itself, the human host often becomes ill in the effort to fight the virus.

-Scientists have classified the hepatitis A virus as a member of the enterovirus group of the Picornaviridae family.
+Scientists have classified the virus as a member of the enterovirus group of the Picornaviridae family.
 The family of viruses is characterized by a single molecule of RNA encased by a small protein shell.
 Other picornaviruses cause human illnesses ranging from polio to the common cold.

-How is Hepatitis A Spread?
+How is It Spread?

 Outbreaks are often traced back to contaminated food.
 Food supplies can become contaminated when infected workers come into contact with food supplies during processing or in restaurants.

-Our law firm is investigating a lawsuit against Tropical Smoothie Cafe for people who are part of the 2016 hepatitis A outbreak linked to frozen strawberries.
+Our law firm is investigating a lawsuit against Tropical Smoothie Cafe for people who are part of the 2016 outbreak linked to frozen strawberries.
 At least 70 people from 7 states have been sickened: Maryland (6), New York (1), North Carolina (1), Oregon (1), Virginia (55), West Virginia (5), and Wisconsin (1).
 The company imported these strawberries from Egypt.
 Attorneys Ryan Osterholm and Brendan Flaherty are representing a number of people sickened in this outbreak.

-The FDA released a startling article about the imported Egyptian strawberries that were recalled for hepatitis A contamination after the Tropical Smoothie Cafe outbreak this summer.
+The FDA released a startling article about the imported Egyptian strawberries that were recalled for contamination after the Tropical Smoothie Cafe outbreak this summer.
 The strawberries were sold to schools, restaurants, and institutions around the country.

 Genki Sushi restaurants are a possible source of the 2016 hepatitis A outbreak in Hawaii that has sickened over 160 people.
 Restaurants on Oahu and Kauai have been temporarily closed on order from the State of Hawaii Department of Health (HDOH).
 After months of investigation, HDOH has determined that source of the outbreak is most likely imported, frozen scallops served at the restaurant.